TCaldato/it-restaurant/README.md

     All the alerts from the Django framework were displaying on the *admin/* path instead of specific pages when a user completed an action.
 To address this issue, I came across a helpful explanation on [Ordinary Coders](https://ordinarycoders.com/blog/article/django-messages-framework).
 It taught me how to correctly resolve the problem.
 [Issue 20](https://github.com/TCaldato/it-restaurant/issues/20)

+- Bug 7:

+    While I was reviewing and testing the code for final improvements, I encountered an error.
+When I tried to access the edit_booking as a Superuser, it threw a *Not Found The requested resource was not found on this server.* error.
+I checked the views_reservations.html and edit_booking.html files, and they appeared to be correct.
+However, after checking the views.py file, I found that the edit_booking was not allowed to be accessed by a Superuser.
+To fix this, I added the following code: *if not (request.user == booking.user or request.user.is_superuser):* to check if the user is either the owner of the booking or a Superuser before allowing access to the edit form.
+[Issue 25](https://github.com/TCaldato/it-restaurant/issues/25)

 [Back to top](#it-restaurant)

 ### Remaining Bugs